Start your mornings with Yvonne Nava and the KVUE Daybreak team!

-Yvonne Nava starts her day bright and early with the Daybreak team.
-You can catch her behind the desk weekdays from 5 to 7 a.m. and on Midday at 11 a.m.
-Yvonne has reported and anchored across the country for more than a decade and is so happy to be back in her home state.
-In her few years with KVUE, Yvonne has been recognized numerous times by the Texas Associated Press for her anchoring.
+You can catch Yvonne anchoring weekdays from 5-7 a.m.
+Yvonne has reported and anchored across the country for more than two decades and is so happy to be back in her home state.
+Since joining KVUE in 2012, Yvonne has won two Emmy's for her anchoring and been recognized numerous times by the Texas Associated Press.

 Born and raised in Laredo, Yvonne jumped into the business at the age of 18 when she started reporting for Telemundo.
-While attending the University of Texas at Austin, she graduated with degrees in broadcast journalism and business.
-During her senior year she was recognized by Hispanic Magazine for being an outstanding role model for Latinas.
+While attending the University of Texas at Austin, she graduated with a Bachelor's degree in broadcast journalism with a minor in business.
+During her senior year, she was recognized by Hispanic Magazine for being an outstanding role model for Latinas.

 Meet Yvonne Nava